mr-september/ZIFAR/README.md

+# NOTE: This package is still under active development and troubleshooting.
+Do not expect it to work as-is.
+Feel free to contribute.

 # ZIFAR

-**ZIFAR** is a native R package implementing Zero-Inflated Factor Analysis (ZIFA) for dimensionality reduction, particularly tailored for zero-inflated data such as single-cell gene expression datasets.
+**ZIFAR** is a native R package implementing Zero-Inflated Factor Analysis (ZIFA) for dimensionality reduction, particularly tailored for zero-inflated data such as single-cell gene expression datasets, as originally published by Pierson, E., & Yau, C. (2015).

 ## Features